oliveseed/information/content/blog/tricking-bing/index.md

 **Notes**
 1. Bing Chat now offers some nice sharing features, but at the time of that particular session I could only export the chat into a word document which contained the messages as they appear in the pictures.
-2. According to the leaked system prompt, Bing Chat seems to include timestamps in each message.
+2. According to the leaked system prompt, messages in Bing Chat do seem to be timestamped.
 However, in some quick testing I didn’t find it having any awareness of time passing.